 - Giving thanks that the church closings have created new opportunities for Algerian Christians to minister to their communities

-Algerian people, both Christians and Muslims, need to hear of the love and hope that Christ freely gives to all.
-Will you help support the broadcasting of HOPE to the Middle East and North Africa (MENA) this holiday season?
-You can make a special year-end donation to SAT-7 by clicking this link.
+Algerian people need to hear of the love and hope that Christ freely gives to all.
+Will you help support the broadcasting of HOPE to the Middle East and North Africa?
 Thank you for partnering with us in making the Gospel available to all in the MENA!